 Calculate the actual cost price

-Now combine all costs: purchase, storage, and loss.
+Now you'll combine all costs: purchase, storage, and loss.
+This is where the real numbers reveal themselves.

 Total cost price formula: